Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Preliminaries

-In particular, if $\delta = 0$, we say $\tilde{f}_{D}$ achieves $\epsilon$-DP. \end{definition} The definition implies the summaries of two adjacent datasets should have almost the same probability distribution.
-The privacy budget $\epsilon$ controls how much privacy will be lost while releasing the result, and a small $\epsilon$ implies a higher similarity between $P_{D}$ and $P_{D'}$ and thus increased privacy. $\epsilon$-DP can
+In particular, if $\delta = 0$, we say $\tilde{f}_{D}$ achieves $\epsilon$-DP. \end{definition} The definition implies that the summaries of two adjacent datasets should have almost the same probability distribution.
+The privacy budget $\epsilon$ controls how much privacy will be lost while releasing the result, and a small $\epsilon$ implies a higher similarity between $P_{D}$ and $P_{D'}$, and thus increased privacy.
+Before introducing different DP mechanisms, we first define the global sensitivity of a summary statistic, a central concept of DP \citep{dwork2006calibrating}.
+For a functional summary $f: \mcD \rightarrow \mbH$ and a norm $\|\cdot\|$ in the Hilbert space $\mbH$, the global sensitivity of the summary $f_{D}$ with respect to the norm $\|\cdot\|$ is given by